Sir Henry Wilson, 1st Baronet: Labour unrest and Anglo-Soviet trade talks

 A wave of labour unrest had begun with the London police strike of August 1918.
 Wilson had approved the deployment of troops as strike breakers in September 1918 but regretted the concessions granted to striking railwaymen in December 1918.

-During another railway strike in September 1919, Wilson was concerned he would be left in future with only 40,000 infantry of whom 12,000 were conscripts, and of which even the "regular" NCOs were young and inexperienced – a police report at the time warned that for the first time in British history the rioters (many of them ex-soldiers) would be better trained than the authorities.
+During another railway strike in September 1919, Wilson was concerned he would be left with only 40,000 infantry of whom 12,000 were conscripts, and of which even the "regular" NCOs were young and inexperienced – a police report at the time warned that for the first time in British history the rioters (many of them ex-soldiers) would be better trained than the authorities.
 Wilson, along with Churchill and Walter Long (First Lord of the Admiralty), wanted military action.
 Lloyd George, Bonar Law and Hankey did not.
-Early in 1920 Wilson drew up plans for 18 battalions (10 of them Guards) to protect London, concentrating troops near the sea so they could be moved by the Royal Navy rather than by rail.
+Early in 1920 Wilson drew up plans for 18 battalions to protect London, concentrating troops near the sea so they could be moved by the navy rather than by rail.

-Wilson privately suspected Lloyd George of being "a traitor & a Bolshevist" (15 January 1920 – he expressed similar concerns on 27 May and 23 July – Calwell omitted most of these entries from his published version of Wilson's diaries).
-He was particularly concerned by the presence in May of a Soviet trade delegation led by Krasin, who on his second visit in August 1920 was accompanied by Kamenev, who was keen to make contacts in the UK and who was subsidising the Daily Herald.
+Wilson privately suspected Lloyd George of being "a traitor & a Bolshevist".
+He was particularly concerned by the presence in May of a Soviet trade delegation led by Leonid Krasin.
 This was against the backdrop of the Battle of Warsaw in summer 1920.

-By September 1920 a national coal strike seemed imminent, along with possible involvement by railwaymen and transport workers (the "Triple Alliance") and unrest amongst unemployed ex-servicemen, coinciding with rebellion in Mesopotamia and Egypt.
+By September 1920 a national coal strike seemed imminent, along with possible involvement by railwaymen and transport workers (the "Triple Alliance") and unrest amongst unemployed ex-servicemen, coinciding with rebellion in Iraq and Egypt.
 Tanks were deployed to Worcester, York, Aldershot and Scotland.
-By 31 December 1920 Wilson thought that Lloyd George was, for reasons which included his attempt at détente with the Soviets, "totally unfit to govern" (this was one of the few such entries which Calwell would later publish).
+By 31 December 1920 Wilson thought that Lloyd George was, for reasons which included his attempt at détente with the Soviets, "totally unfit to govern".
 The Anglo-Soviet Trade Agreement was eventually signed on 16 March 1921.

 Wilson was particularly cross, early in 1921, that with only 10 Guards and 18 Line (8 of them Irish) battalions in the UK to meet another threatened Triple Alliance strike, 4 battalions were being sent from the Rhine to supervise the Upper Silesia plebiscite: he asked Lloyd George if he wanted to be "Prime Minister of England or Silesia".
 The Cabinet eventually agreed to let Wilson recall battalions from Silesia, Malta and Egypt, mobilise sailors and an 80,000 strong paramilitary "Defence Force".
 In the event the miners struck without the support of other unions ("Black Friday"), and the sharp slump took the sting out of labour unrest.